repka3/blenderldrawrender/README.md

 ## TODO:

 <s>-Guide on HOW-TO install</s>
--Working example on how to script Blender for actually use this addons.
+<s>-Working example on how to script Blender for actually use this addons.</s>

 <br />